 The competition inspired all students at the school taking part to write and illustrate a children's picture book on a topic of their choice.

-Art and English teacher Belinda Nicholls said the children were enthusiastic with the task and put together some creative and impressive stories.
+Art and English teacher Belinda Nichols said the children were enthusiastic with the task and put together some creative and impressive stories.

-“Maybe we could have some budding young authors from the school in the future,” Mrs Nicholls said.
+“Maybe we could have some budding young authors from the school in the future,” Mrs Nichols said.

 Adjudicators Jackie Pearsell, Portia Stanton-Noble and Stephnie Morris said they selected each story on its own merit and enjoyed reading the children's stories which showed great imagination and wonderful ideas.